-- assess the nature and extent of the conflict: - assess the risk or threat to decision-making by the Trustees or local governors; - decide whether the conflict is serious (for example, the conflict is acute or extensive, will or may be seen to prevent the Trustees or local governors from making decisions in the best interests of the Trust, relates to a significant decision or risks significantly damaging the Trust's reputation); and - decide what steps to take to handle the conflict.
+- assess the nature and extent of the conflict; - assess the risk or threat to decision-making by the Trustees or Local Governors; - decide whether the conflict is serious (for example, the conflict is acute or extensive, will or may be seen to prevent the Trustees or Local Governors from making decisions in the best interests of the Trust, relates to a significant decision or risks significantly damaging the Trust's reputation); and - decide what steps to take to handle the conflict.

-When considering the conflict, you must take all relevant factors into account, make decisions only in the best interests of the Trust and always protect the Trust's reputation.
+When considering the conflict, Decision Makers must take all relevant factors into account, make decisions only in the best interests of the Trust and always protect the Trust's reputation.